Parking in the Lake Louise area

 Are drop offs allowed?

 Drop offs will only be permitted if the traffic volume is low enough to not cause added congestion.
 During times of high congestion, traffic control personnel will not permit drop offs.
+Traffic congestion is frequent during the summer months.

-How do I pay for my parking permit?
+How do I pay for parking?

 Can I park my car overnight in the Lake Louise Lakeshore parking lot?